fertilesoilproductions/Draw-on-a-Block/docs/USER_GUIDE.md

 1. Open the catalog via <img src="icons/icon_6_5.png" alt="Add" height="20"> in the Models tab
 2. Scroll through the catalog to browse models — tap category headers to expand or collapse them
 3. Tap a model to see details
-4. Choose your **texture resolution** (64×64 to 1024×1024 by default — you can customize available resolutions in Settings)
+4. Choose your **texture resolution** from the UV Resolution dropdown (64×64 to 1024×1024 by default — you can customize available resolutions in Settings)
+5. Optionally toggle **Blank Texture** on to start with a blank canvas instead of the model's default starting textures
-5. Tap **Add to Project** to confirm
+6. Tap **Add Model** to confirm

 ### Importing Custom Models

-You can import your own 3D models.
+You can import your own 3D models — one at a time or several at once.

 **Supported formats**: FBX, OBJ, GLTF, GLB, BBModel (Blockbench)

 #### Import Workflow

 1. Tap **Import Model** in the Add Model screen
-2. Select your model file from the file picker (if importing a bbmodel, you will be prompted to either merge layers or preserve layers)
-3. The import screen appears with the following options:
-   - **Import Textures** toggle — Enable to import textures from the model file (if available)
+2. The import screen opens.
+At the top is the **Import Textures** toggle (on by default) — this controls whether textures from the model files are imported
-   - **UV Resolution** dropdown — Choose the texture resolution for each material
-   - **Translucent/Opaque** toggle — Set whether materials support transparency
-4. If the model has multiple materials, they appear in a list where you can configure each one individually
+3. Click **Choose Models to Import** to open the file picker — you can select one or multiple model files at once
+4. If any selected files are BBModel files, a popup appears with a **Flatten BlockBench Layers** toggle — turn it on to merge all layers into one, or leave it off to preserve them as separate layers
+5. After parsing, all materials from all selected models appear in a single list.
+Each row shows the model name, material name, and auto-detected resolution
+6. Use the **UV Resolution** dropdown and **Opaque/Translucent** toggle to configure materials.
+Select specific material rows first to change only those, or leave none selected to change all at once
-5. Tap **Finalize Import** to add the model to your project
+7. Tap **Finalize Import** to add the model(s) to your project

 > **Tip**: Ensure your model file's textures are located in the same folder as the model, or the textures may not import correctly.